timescale/docs/install/installation-macos.md

 </procedure>

-## Install self-hosted TimescaleDB using Macports
+## Install self-hosted TimescaleDB using MacPorts
-You can use Macports to install TimescaleDB on macOS-based systems.
+You can use MacPorts to install TimescaleDB on macOS-based systems.

 <procedure>